krasimir/blog-posts/2016/RethinkingSemverRanges/post.md

 The issue above was caused by [peer dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/) definition in `karma-browserify`.
 The `peerDependencies` property allows us to specify modules that our library depends on.
 It's widely used in the cases where we have a tool and plugins to it.
 The plugins obviously work with specific version of the host package.
 The idea is not bad but:

 * I don't want to see my build failing because of this.
 Warning is fine but not failing.
-If the there is something broken I'll probably see it in the process after that (when I run my `build` script).
+If there is something broken I'll probably see it in the process after that (when I run my `build` script).
 * It's probably fine saying "My plugin works with version 10".
-But is adding a range like `>=10.0.0 <=13.0.0` a good approach.
-Without a super clear roadmap of the main module how you know that your plugin is compatible with version 12.
-That's a fairly big assumption.
+But is adding a range like `>=10.0.0 <=13.0.0` good approach?
+Without a super clear roadmap of the main module how you know that your plugin is compatible with version 12 for example.
+That's a very big assumption.

 ### Post-install scripts

-[Post-install](https://docs.npmjs.com/misc/scripts) scripts are handy when we want to perform an action after our module is downloaded on the client's machine.
-It's very often used for compiling native code or producing transpiled code.
-There are modules that depend on C++ libraries.
-So, the most common approach is to get the code and compile it once it is downloaded so we get the binary which is later used from node.
-My problem here is that the process is slow and it needs some additional stuff installed.
-Locally it's probably fine because we have powerful machines but in my virtual machine or the development servers it takes time.
+[Post-install](https://docs.npmjs.com/misc/scripts) scripts are handy when we want performing an action after our module is downloaded on the client's machine.
+It's very often used for compiling native libs or producing transpiled code.
+There are modules that depend on C++ binaries and the most common approach is to get the source code and compile it once it is downloaded.
+My problem here is that the process is slow and it needs some additional stuff installed on the client machine.
+Locally it's probably fine because we have power and root access but what about virtual machines or development servers where we have limited resources.
+It simply takes time.

 Instead of compiling C++ code I would suggest to download the binary from a trusted source.
 Like it's done in `phantomjs-prebuilt` package [here](https://github.com/Medium/phantomjs).
 It may take few minutes but it's just downloading, not compiling.

 ## The dependency tree hell

 I was using Windows before and sometimes when I wanted to delete the `node_modules` folder I wasn't able to do it.
 The reason was because the file path was so long that Windows [can't handle it](https://github.com/npm/npm/issues/3697).
-So many folders nested to each other.
-I think we all agree that JavaScript and node exploded in the last years and there are new modules published all the time.
+Lot's of folders nested into each other.
+That's because we tend to create separate modules for every small task which leads to deep nesting.
 We saw what happen with the [kik package drama](http://krasimirtsonev.com/blog/article/the-earthquake-in-the-javascript-community).
-And to be honest the problem is not in npm.
-It's in us.
-We tend to create modules for everything.
-We got this decision not npm.
-The giant net of packages that we use as a base for our applications is not really stable.
+And to be honest the problem is not in NPM.
+It's us, the developers.
+We got this decision, not NPM.
+The giant net of packages that we use as a base for our applications is not stable anymore.

-I have few ideas that are floating in my mind recently:
+I have few ideas that are floating in my mind:

 * We should try minimizing the dependencies in our modules.
 Less dependencies, less modules to download, less problems.
-* We should really distribute a bundle.
-If our node module is pure JavaScript why not merged it into a single file with a bundler like browserify.
+* We should try distributing a bundle where it is possible.
+If our node module is pure JavaScript why not merged it into a single file with a bundler like [browserify](http://browserify.org/).
 Then the consumer of the package will install zero dependencies of our work.
 No tree at all, no conflicts.
 * We should start using `.npmignore` and stop publishing files that are not needed.
 This will speed up the `npm install` command.

+P.S.
+*We should mention [npm-shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) here.
+It helps us to lock down the versions of the dependencies.
+When our system is in a *stable* state we run the command and it outputs a `npm-shrinkwrap.json` file that contains the exact module versions installed.
+Later during `npm install` the manager uses this file knowing the exact versions of the dependencies.
+Kind of solves the problems with semver variations.*